Blazity/enterprise-commerce/README.md

 [![GitHub Actions Workflow Status][check-workflow-badge]][check-workflow-badge-link] [![GitHub License][github-license-badge]][github-license-badge-link] [![GitHub contributors][github-contributors-badge]][github-contributors-badge-link] [![Discord][discord-badge]][discord-badge-link] [![Blazity][made-by-blazity-badge]][made-by-blazity-badge-link] [![Blazity][made-with-v0-badge]][made-with-v0-link]

-🚀 Launch your high-performance eCommerce site in minutes, not weeks, with this Next.js commerce starter.
+🚀 Launch your high-performance Shopify storefront in minutes, not weeks, with this Next.js commerce starter.
 Leverage the power of Vector Search and AI to deliver a superior online shopping experience without the development headaches.

 Run this command and let our CLI do the job or [see our documentation for manual setup instruction](https://blazity.com/r/commerce-docs).